opencomputeproject/SAI/bm/p4-sai/README.md

 ## Compiling P4 Behavioural model
 For list of dependencies and build instructions:
 [p4lang/behavioural_model](https://github.com/p4lang/behavioral-model/).

 ### Compiling P4 target
 Due to current behavioral-model implemntation, targets can only be complied in the bm/behavioral-model/targets/ dir.
   First time/every target (cpp) change, use: [build_p4_target.sh](../build_p4_target.sh)

 ### Create virtual interfaces
 Use the ```veth_setup.sh``` script to create the virtual interfaces and hosts.
-### Running P4 program
-running the switch can be done with the following command: ```run_server.sh``` found in P4-SAI target directory.
-This script also implements some default configurations found in: p4src/DefaultConfig.txt

 ### Compiling P4 code
 If any editing to the P4 program was made, before running it you first need to transform the P4 code into a json representation which can be consumed by the software switch.
 This representation will tell bmv2 which tables to initialize, how to configure the